vreddi/Interactive-Computer-Graphics/MP1/README.md

 First Mp for CS 418.
 Creates an App with interactive functionality for the user.
 The animation part of the functionality effectively makes the model 'I' dance, henceforth 'Dancing - I'.
-The model is a 10 Triangle model built with traingle fans effectively reducing the number of calls made to glVertex.
+The model is a 10 Triangle model built with triangle fans effectively reducing the number of calls made to glVertex.

 ![Alt Text](https://github.com/Jastner/Interactive-Computer-Graphics--CS-418-/blob/master/MP1/SnapShots/Mesh-View.png)